All of the pre race information is shown below so please make sure to read ALL of it carefully.

 There will be an experienced team of race medics available to runners before, during and after the event including first aid teams, response cars and ambulances.
 There is the possibility due to some locations on the course that the medical team might take some time to reach you.
 In this situation you should call 999.

 We have teamed up with Mick Hall Photos to cover the event.
 These images will be FREE to all runners and will be available a few days after the event.
-Due to the entir event taking place in darkness, there will only be start and finish line photos where appropriate lighting can be used.
+Due to the entire event taking place in darkness, there will only be start and finish line photos where appropriate lighting can be used.

-Please do not get in touch asking when they will be ready.
-This has nothing to do with us and will be ready once the photographer has had time to process them all.
+Please do not get in touch asking when they will be ready immediately after the event.
+This has nothing to do with us and the photos will be ready once the photographer has had time to process them all.
 As soon as they are ready they will be made available on the website and sent out via email.